daveschudel/Fedora-KDE/README.md

 ## X11 vs Wayland

 Wayland is the default display manager for the Fedora KDE spin.
 Here are the Fedora [Wayland](https://docs.fedoraproject.org/en-US/fedora/latest/system-administrators-guide/Wayland/) docs.

-I still have odd problems cropping up from time to time using Wayland so I'm still using X11.
-Wayland didn't work well at all in a VM on an M1 Mac.
 <br><br>